-5.33.1 Years of Service Recognized (Revised 11-4-2013)
+5.32.1 Years of Service Recognized (Revised 11-4-2013)

-Awards shall be presented annually by the President of the College to full-time employees at their five-year service anniversary and every five years following.
-Awards shall also be presented upon retirement from the College as defined by Policy 5.36.
+Awards shall be presented annually by the President of the College to fulltime employees at their five-year service anniversary and every five years following.
+Awards shall also be presented upon retirement from the College as defined by Policy 5.35.

-5.33.2 Determining Eligibility (Revised 12-23-2014)
+5.32.2 Determining Eligibility (Revised 12-23-2014)

-- A. Years of service will be determined from the first date of full-time employment with the College (including temporary full-time employment).
+- A. Years of service will be determined from the first date of full-time employment with the College (including temporary full-time employment that is contiguous with regular full-time employment).
 Time spent on approved leave of absence such as Family and Medical Leave, Military Leave, or Sabbatical or Professional Leave will be considered as active employment for service awards.
 In the event of a termination of employment and subsequent rehire, years of service will be adjusted accordingly. - B. The Office of Human Resources is responsible for identifying those employees to be honored.

-5.33.3 Awards (Revised 11-4-2013)
+5.32.3 Awards (Revised 11-4-2013)